 Welding while in stress will do 2 things: First, the heat will relieve the stress at the point of weld allowing it to “relax” some.
 Second, it will pull anyway as it cools, but it will pull from a position of stress relief — making it come back to nearly flat (if you’ve done the pre-stressing correctly).
-This is pre-stressed steel fabrication.
+This is the technique of pre-stressed steel fabrication.

 The Best Way To Learn

 As usual, the easiest (and best) way to learn is to try it.
 In the photos you can see the way I jig things.
 The bar clamps secure perpendicularity.
 The shims (wood) under the beams assure vertical position.
 The (parallel) beam at the bottom clamps to the real bottom beam with proper spacers between so it bends and pre-stresses properly.
 The pre-stressed steel fabrication never turns out perfectly flat, but in this case, it’s more important that the tips of the channel are the points of contact, so just a little over-bend works well.
 Since this is a crane stand, weight from the load flattens it right out making it very stable.

 In the final photo, the stands are side-by-side to check perpendicularity and pre-stressing.
 After this photo, each leg was set again with the clamps to finish welding.
 I like to verify that things are correct before completing the welds.
 It’s more work, of course, but any mistakes or oddities are much easier to correct — but that’s just me.